fmanteca/CosmicMuons-FrameWork/README.md

     hadd /eos/cms/store/group/phys_muon/fernanpe/Cosmics2025/merged.root /eos/cms/store/group/phys_muon/fernanpe/Cosmics2025/*/*root

 ### OR Submit jobs to crab
 The following instructions will allow to submit jobs to the cluster for an entire dataset like '/Cosmics/Run2025A-PromptReco-v1/AOD'.
-The output ntuples will be stored in your '/eos/user/' area.
+The output ntuples can be stored in your '/eos/user/' area if T3_CH_CERNBOX is set as storage site (see crab_CosmicsData_2025A_AOD.py).

     source /cvmfs/cms.cern.ch/crab3/crab.sh
     cmsenv
     voms-proxy-init --voms cms --valid 168:00
     crab submit crab_Commissioning2025.py

+This option is useful when the dataset is no longer available on disk, as crab will request a copy on disk automatically before starting running the jobs.

 ### Useful links:
 * Muon reconstruction documentation: https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideMuons